 Distinguishing Travel vs Historical Meanings

 Most of the time, context clues clear up any confusion right away.
 The capitalization is important: "Pax Romana" refers to a time in history, whereas "4 pax" means travelers.
-The industry environment makes it quite clear: hotel confirmation emails, airline documentation, and shipment manifests always utilize the definition of "passenger."
+The industry environment makes it quite clear: hotel confirmation emails, airline documentation, and shipment manifests always use the definition of "passenger."

 When you see pax in academic or historical writing, the surrounding talk about peace, treaties, or goddesses shows that it means "peace."
 For full clarity, just read the two sentences before and after.